iam-shanmichael/sm-dac-flutter-boilerplates/dac_textfield/README.md

-# DAC TextField
+# SM-DAC TextField

 - Version: 1.0.0
 - Supported platforms: Android, iOS, & Web

-A customize TextField widget for PDAX.
+A customize TextField widget for SM-DAC.

 ## Features

-- Can be used for the default textfield behavior for PDAX products.
+- Can be used for the default textfield behavior for SM-DAC products.
 - Can be used as a textfield with currency behavior.

 ## Installation via Github repo